Private Percy Edward Evans (3316/240977)

 Age: 19

-Next of Kin: Son of Edward John Evans of 1 Hillside, Newtown Road, Malvern
+Next of Kin: Son of Edward John and Fanny Evans of 1 Hillside, Newtown Road, Malvern

 Cap badge of the Worcestershire Regiment